couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 5. Access the cluster at http://cb1:8091 with username **Administrator** and password **couchbase**.

-By default, this project will install CentOS 6.5 based cluster nodes.
+This project will install CentOS 6.5 based cluster nodes by default.
 If you prefer, it can also install Ubuntu 12.04 based nodes by changing the command in step 4 to the following: